mxro/maxrohde-web/content/posts/2022/2022-06-10-solving-error-creating-cloudfront-distribution-accessdenied-your-account-must-be-verified/index.md

 ---
-authors:
-- max
-blog: maxrohde.com
+title: "Solving 'Error creating CloudFront Distribution: AccessDenied: Your account must be verified'"
-date: "2022-06-10"
+date: '2022-06-10'
 tags:
-- aws
+  - 'aws'
-- cloudfront
+  - 'cloudfront'
-title: 'Solving ''Error creating CloudFront Distribution: AccessDenied: Your account must be verified'''
 ---

 As part of testing [Goldstack](https://goldstack.party/) templates I often create new AWS accounts and deploy a number or resources to them.
 Today I came across the following error while trying to stand up a CloudFront Distribution